 ISI works best when there are serious sperm issues.
 For example, a man with very low sperm motility or very few quality sperm might select this option.
 Sometimes a man has normal sperm count and morphology, but significant DNA damage that decreases fertility or increases the risk of an early miscarriage.
 ISI allows a doctor to select the healthiest sperm and implant it in the egg.

 A woman typically takes fertility drugs to boost egg production and normalize her cycle before an ISI implantation.

 ART: Not the Only Option

 IVF revolutionized the world of infertility.
 It’s received so much attention that many couples think it’s the only or the primary option for treating issues with fertility.
-But ART is not the only option.
+But assisted reproductive technology is not the only option.
 In fact, many couples opt to pursue less invasive treatments prior to trying ART.
 For many, the right medication or medical procedure can greatly increase the chances of fertility.

 There are dozens of fertility treatments that may help, but some of the most effective non-ART methods include:

 - A procedure designed to clear blocked tubes.

 - Hormone treatments to address other issues in a woman's cycle, such as a too-short luteal phase.